CMUAbstract/edb-rat/README.md

 The app (and most of its dependencies) are built using the `maker` build framework.
 The `maker` repos is also included as a submodule in `ext/`.

-Build and flash EDB firmware:
+### Optional: build and flash EDB firmware

+If you have a board, chances are the firware has already been flashed onto it, but if needed you can always build and flash the firmware as follows:

     cd ext/edb-server
     make bld/gcc/all